EFI-training/IntroToPython/README.md

 ## Useful Links

 - If you would like to continue **learning Python for general use**, or would like more practice, explore these resources:
-  - The CDCS offers an intermediate course on [Data Analysis with Python](https://www.cdcs.ed.ac.uk/events/intro-data-analysis-python), which you will be able to follow after completing this course.
   - The book _Think Python_ offers an introduction to Python for total beginners with many exercises and is [free to read online](https://allendowney.github.io/ThinkPython/).
 - If you are interested in **Natural Language Processing (NLP)** with Python, explore these resources:
   - Introductory blog post describing different libraries and showing some simple code snippets: https://www.educative.io/blog/natural-language-processing-with-python-guide